Petrophile striata

-Petrophile striata is a species of flowering plant in the family Proteaceae and is endemic to southwestern Western Australia.
+Petrophile striata is a species of flowering plant in the family Proteaceae and is endemic to the south-west of Western Australia.
 It is a shrub with pinnate or bipinnate, striated, sharply-pointed leaves, and oval heads of silky-hairy yellow, creamy-yellow or cream-coloured flowers.

 Description

 Petrophile striata is a sometimes prostrate shrub that typically grows to a height of 0.2–1 m and has branchlets and leaves that are hairy when young but become glabrous with age.
 The leaves are pinnate or bipinnate, 35–75 mm long on a petiole 10–22 mm long and striated, the pinnae up to 10 mm long, 1–3 mm wide and sharply-pointed.
 The flowers are arranged in leaf axils in sessile, sometimes clustered, oval heads 5–6 mm long, with overlapping egg-shaped involucral bracts at the base.
 The flowers are 15–20 mm long, yellow, creamy-yellow or cream-coloured and silky-hairy.
 Flowering occurs from August to December and the fruit is a nut, fused with others in an oval head up to 16 mm in diameter.